nanocosmos/docs/docs/cloud/troubleshooting.md

 `Framerate` [1/s]:
 Amount of uploaded video frames.

-`Encode time - total time - ratio` [%]:
+`Average frame encode time` [ms]:
-The Ratio between the time needed to encode video data and the actual video play time.
+The average time needed to encode one frame of the stream.

 > **Note**, that a high ratio is an indicator for high encoder workload, which can lead to ingest problems.